Simplify user acquisition for mobile games

 Audiences built with AudienceSync automatically update lists, so you know that your lists are always up to date and ready for use.
 Once a user’s status changes, they can be automatically removed from, or added to, an audience list. mParticle achieves this by processing all of your app and other integrated data in real time to continuously qualify users in and out of audience segments based on their behavior.
 For example, if you build an audience of cart abandoners, a user will be removed from that audience across Facebook, Twitter, Pinterest, and Tapjoy as soon as they revisit their cart and complete their purchase.
 This creates a seamless user experience and eliminates the possibility of paying for wasted impressions or seeing duplicate conversions.

 It really is just this easy for mobile gaming apps to create highly targeted user acquisition campaigns across multiple services.
-If you’re interested in learning how mParticle can help you acquire more high-value users, get in touch!
+If you’re interested in learning how mParticle can help you acquire more high-value users, check out our solutions for gaming!